-Practical Tips To Prevent Drowsy Driving
+What Are the Best Practical Tips to Prevent Drowsy Driving in Florida?

 Driving while drowsy is extremely dangerous.
 Though it is often hard to specifically pinpoint whether a person involved in a car accident was driving while drowsy, the National Highway Traffic Safety Administration (NHTSA) estimates that drowsy driving has led to about 697 deaths in 2019.
 The following article will provide some helpful tips to avoid drowsy driving.

 What are some causes of drowsy driving?

 There are multiple factors that can result in drowsy driving.
 Some of these include:

 - Sleep disorders: Some people suffer from either diagnosed or undiagnosed sleep disorders which may cause them to become drowsy during the day because their sleep at night is restricted or disrupted

 - Sleep deprivation: Several factors can contribute to a person being sleep-deprived, such as stress, a new baby, working late hours, etc.